-Where employees' services are required for emergency operations by request from the Provincial Emergency Program, or appropriate police authority, leave from work as required may be granted without loss of basic pay.
+Where employees' services are required for emergency operations by request from Emergency Management BC, or the appropriate police authority, leave from work as required may be granted without loss of basic pay.
 If any remuneration, other than for expenses, is received, it shall be remitted to the Employer.